JuliaActuary/JuliaActuary.org/JuliaActuary/blog/julia-actuaries.md

 Julia is easy to write, learn, and be productive in:

- - it's free and open-source
+- It's free and open-source
   - Very permissive licenses,  facilitating the use in commercial environments (same with most packages)
+- Very large and growing set of available packages
- - write how you like because it's multi-paradigm: vectorizable (R), object-oriented (Python), functional (Lisp), or detail-oriented (C)
+- Write how you like because it's multi-paradigm: vectorizable (R), object-oriented (Python), functional (Lisp), or detail-oriented (C)
 - Built-in package manager, documentation, and testing-library
 - Jupyter Notebook support (it's in the name! **Ju**lia-**Pyt**hon-**R**)
 - Many small, nice things that add up:
   - Unicode characters like `α` or `β`
   - nice display of arrays
   - simple anonymous function syntax
   - wide range of text editor support
   - first-class support for `missing` values across the entire language
   - Literate programming support (like R-Markdown)
 - Awesome, built-in `Dates` package that makes working with dates a breeze
 - Directly call and use R and Python code/packages with the `PyCall` and `RCall` packages
 - Error messages are helpful and tell you *what line* the error came from, not just what the error is

  For the power-users, advanced features are easily accessible: parallel programming, broadcasting, types, interfaces, metaprogramming, and more.

 These are some of the things that make Julia one of the world's most loved languages on the [StackOverflow Developer Survey](https://insights.stackoverflow.com/survey/2020#technology-most-loved-dreaded-and-wanted-languages).

 For those who are enterprise-minded: in addition to the liberal licensing mentioned above, there are professional products from organizations like [Julia Computing](https://juliacomputing.com/) that provide hands-on support, training, IT governance solutions, behind-the-firewall package management, and deployment/scaling assistance.